Prof Henrietta Bowden-Jones is a medical doctor and neuroscience researcher working as Consultant psychiatrist in Addictions.

 Henrietta was a member of the Government’s Responsible Gambling Strategy Board from 2009 to 2016 advising on prevention, research, treatment and education.
 She was on the Prevention Panel from 2009 to 2012.

-2015 ongoing – member of the World Health Organisation (WHO) Behavioural Addictions Gaming Disorder Group.
+2015 ongoing – Member of the World Health Organisation (WHO) Behavioural Addictions Gaming Disorder Group Advisory group

 Having completed her medical degree and her psychiatric training she spent some years with Imperial College researching the effects of alcohol on the brain.
-She was awarded an MD in Neuroscience for her work, her doctorate thesis was on Ventromedial Prefrontal Cortex Dysfunction in Alcohol dependency.
+She was awarded a Medical Doctorate in Neuroscience for her work, her doctorate thesis was on Ventromedial Prefrontal Cortex Dysfunction in Alcohol dependency.
 Decision-making is one of her areas of interest.